Mattia is inspired by the reinterpretation of a creative sign from the early Seventies, offering a modern take on a design from the Minotti archive.

 Conceived as precious details to streamline and lighten the design, the steel feet jetting out from underneath sport a Black-Nickel finish.
 The swivel base of the lounge armchair is available in the same finish.

-The Mattia coffee tables, characterised by clean lines and by the same protruding steel feet that distinguish the seats, reinterpret in a contemporary way volumes and design sign of the early Seventies.
+The Mattia coffee tables, characterized by clean lines and by the same protruding steel feet that distinguish the seats, reinterpret in a contemporary way volumes and design sign of the early Seventies.

 A series of round, rectangular and square coffee tables in different sizes and heights, available in three versions: with top in Calacatta marble or Black pâte de verre - inserted in a frame in brushed ash wood featuring a Liquorice colour lacquered finish - or entirely in brushed ash wood with Liquorice colour lacquered finish.
 The coffee tables sit on steel legs with a Black-Nickel finish.